-Table B.2 Alternative steps to improving the matching
+Table D.2 Alternative steps to improving the matching

-The matching of ONET occupational titles to SOC was refined as follows:
+The matching of ONET occupational titles to SOC was refined as follows: 1.
+Each US ONET sub-group was matched to a preferred UK sub-group.
+Using CASCOT, each ONET sub-group entry (1,110) was chosen using Google and a search on the ONET site as help, to the best UK SOC match.
+The US index (sub-group) was used as the input file in CASCOT.
+The UK SOC index was used as the classification.
+The output file would be a 1 to many file (for instance, there are 1,110 US sub-groups, therefore the UK sub-groups in some cases will arise multiple times.
+2. The choices were further refined within Excel.
+3. The suggested refinements were then combined into a single column which gave a complete set of ONET sub-groups to UK sub-groups.
+4. As this process gave a 1 to many output (for instance ONET codes 11-1011.00 and 11-1031.00 both map to UK 1115, the data were placed into a pivot table to show

-- 1. Each US ONET sub-group was matched to a preferred UK sub-group.
-Using CASCOT, each ONET sub-group entry (1,103) was chosen using Google and a search on the ONET site as help, to the best UK SOC match. - The US index (sub-group) was used as the input file in CASCOT. - The UK SOC index was used as the classification. - The output file would be a 1 to many file (for instance, there are 1,103 US subgroups, therefore the UK sub-groups in some cases will arise multiple times. - 2.
-The choices were further refined within Excel. - 3.
-The suggested refinements were then combined into a single column which gave a complete set of ONET sub-groups to UK sub-groups. - 4.
-As this process gave a 1 to many output (for instance ONET codes 11-1011.00 and 11-1031.00 both map to UK 1115, the data were placed into a pivot table to show duplicates and make the data more easily transposable for the next step of the process. - 5.
+- 4. As this process gave a 1 to many output (for instance O'NET codes 11-1011.00 and 11-1031.00 both map to UK 1115, the data were placed into a pivot table to show duplicates and make the data more easily transposable for the next step of the process. - 5.
 The pivot table data was then copied and pasted into another worksheet and duplicate UK SOC sub-groups were transposed into the columns. - 6.
 As is it possible for more than one UK sub-group to be allocated to a US sub-group, there were 14 missing SOC codes, which needed to be further filled by hand.
 This was done and further refinements were made.
 This step removed any codes which were deemed unsuitable and adding in anything else which may help the skills search process. - 7.
 The worksheet is a cleaned up version.